Komal01/metabase/README.md

 ## Installation

-Metabase can be run just about anywhere so checkout our [Installation Guides](http://www.metabase.com/docs/latest/operations-guide/start.html#installing-and-running-metabase) for detailed instructions for various deployments.
+Metabase can be run just about anywhere.
+So, checkout our [Installation Guides](http://www.metabase.com/docs/latest/operations-guide/start.html#installing-and-running-metabase) for detailed instructions for various deployments.
 Here's the TLDR:

 ### Docker